MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/elements-of-map-style-sheet.md

 # Map style sheet reference

-Microsoft mapping technologies use map style sheets to define the appearance of maps.
+Microsoft mapping technologies use _map style sheets_ to define the appearance of maps.
 A map style sheet is defined using JavaScript Object Notation (JSON) and can be used in various ways including in a Windows Store application's [MapControl](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.maps.mapcontrol) through the [MapStyleSheet.ParseFromJson](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.maps.mapstylesheet.parsefromjson#Windows_UI_Xaml_Controls_Maps_MapStyleSheet_ParseFromJson_System_String_) method.

+Style sheets can be created interactively using the [Map Style Sheet Editor](https://www.microsoft.com/p/map-style-sheet-editor/9nbhtcjt72ft) application.

-For example, you'd use the following JSON to make water areas appear in red, water labels appear in green, and land areas appear in blue:
+The following JSON can be used to make water areas appear in red, water labels appear in green, and land areas appear in blue:

 ```json
     {"version":"1.*",